bbauska/UC-Davis-JS-Basics/readme.md

   title="var roundedConversion = (Math.round((distance * 1.609344) * 1000)) / 1000;"
   alt="var roundedConversion = (Math.round((distance * 1.609344) * 1000)) / 1000;" />
 </p>
-There are a couple different ways of addressing this.
-In dealing with this, I'm going to show you the manual way and then the way that's a little bit easier.
+<p>There are a couple different ways of addressing this.
+In dealing with this,
+I'm going to show you the manual way and then the way that's a little bit easier.
 I think sometimes it's it's nice to see the manual way.
 I'm going to make another variable roundedVariable equals Math.round(conversion).
 What